holochain/influxive/crates/influxive-writer/README.md

 <!-- cargo-rdme start -->

-Rust utility for efficiently writing metrics to a running InfluxDB instance.
+Rust utility for efficiently writing metrics to InfluxDB.
+Metrics can be written directly to a running InfluxDB instance or written to a Line Protocol file on disk that can be pushed to InfluxDB using Telegraf.

 ## Example

+### Writing to a running InfluxDB instance

 ```rust
 use influxive_core::Metric;